American Chemical Society Scholars Program

 Comments:

-If you are an African American, Native American or Hispanic student interested in studying a chemically-related field, the American Chemical Society Scholars Program can help pay your way.
+For high school seniors and college students who are underrepresented minorities If you are an African American, Native American or Hispanic student interested in studying a chemically-related field, the American Chemical Society Scholars Program can help pay your way.

 They offer renewable scholarships of up to $5,000 to eligible students who want to study of chemistry or chemistry-related fields, such as environmental science, toxicology and chemical technology.
 High school seniors and college freshmen, sophomores, or juniors are eligible to apply.